Media Pluralism

 While Montenegrin authorities provide funds for state and local public broadcasters, but also commercial media, country’s commercial and local media warned that state help should be increased to ensure media pluralism.

-Media in Montenegro are funded by advertising revenues, the sale of own productions and other sources, but the state is also providing them financial help to produce educational, cultural, human rights, or minority-related content.
-According to the media legislative, the Montenegrin government finances media through the Media Diversity and Pluralism Fund or directly from the budget.
+Media in Montenegro are mainly funded by advertising revenues, the sale of own productions, and other sources, while the state is also providing financial help to produce educational, cultural, human rights, or minority-related content.
+According to the media legislation, the Montenegrin government finances media through the newly established Media Diversity and Pluralism Fund or through direct budget support to the public broadcasters.

 Commercial media claim they cannot earn sufficient funds on the market to ensure pluralism without significant support from the state.

-Commercial television, daily, and portal Vijesti CEO Marijana Kadić Bojanić said Montenegro is a specific media market, challenging even for media with the most public trust.
+Commercial television, daily, and portal Vijesti CEO Marijana Kadic Bojanic said Montenegro is a particular media market, challenging even for media with the most public trust.

 “Due to the fact that the state has been collapsing the media market for decades and favoring pro-government media, commercial media can hardly survive on the market independently.
 Therefore, the state must find a way to significantly help credible commercial media”, she added.

-In this year’s progress report, the European Commission warned that advertising market size is limited because of the relatively small size of Montenegro’s economy.
+In the 2023 progress report, the European Commission warned that the advertising market size is limited because of the relatively small size of Montenegro’s economy.

 “This affects the economic sustainability of media outlets, leaving them particularly exposed to political and corporate interests, both from within the country and from abroad… The authorities continued to provide state funding for content of public interest in broadcast, print, and online media”, it was said in the report.